Summary

 Teacher Version Embryo Card Sort (attached)

-Analysis Questions (attached; one half-sheet per student)
+Analysis Questions (attached; print one-side; one half-sheet per student)

 Engage